What Are FODMAPs? A Plain-English Guide

 Three things combine:

 1. Visceral hypersensitivity.
 In IBS, the nerves of the gut wall send pain signals at lower thresholds.
 Normal gas and normal stretch register as cramping and pain rather than nothing.
-Research using MRI has shown that fermentable carbs cause measurable increases in small-intestinal water and colonic gas in everyone, but people with IBS experience those changes as symptoms.
+MRI studies show that fermentable carbs cause measurable increases in small-intestinal water and colonic gas in everyone, but people with IBS experience those changes as symptoms.

 2. Fermentation.
 Gut bacteria ferment FODMAPs into hydrogen, methane, and short-chain fatty acids.
 That's gas production inside a closed tube.
-More gas, more stretch.
+More gas means more stretch.

-None of these three is a disease in itself.
-Together, inside a hypersensitive gut, they produce the daily symptom pattern that most people with IBS recognize immediately.
+None of these is a disease on its own.
+Together, inside a hypersensitive gut, they produce the daily symptom pattern most people with IBS recognize immediately.

 The low-FODMAP concept came out of Monash University in Melbourne, Australia, in the mid-2000s.
 Peter Gibson and Sue Shepherd, working in the Department of Gastroenterology, proposed that IBS symptoms weren't being driven by individual "problem foods" but by a shared class of fermentable short-chain carbs.
-Their 2010 paper in the Journal of Gastroenterology and Hepatology laid out the framework and the evidence base.
+Their 2010 paper laid out the framework.

-A landmark 2014 randomized crossover trial by Halmos and colleagues, also from Monash, showed that a low-FODMAP diet cut IBS symptom scores roughly in half compared to a typical Australian diet.
-That study moved the diet from "promising idea" to clinical first-line therapy in a lot of guidelines.
+A 2014 randomized crossover trial from the same group showed the low-FODMAP diet cut IBS symptom scores roughly in half compared to a typical Australian diet.
+That study moved the diet from promising idea to first-line clinical therapy in a lot of guidelines.

 Monash still leads the field.
-The Monash app (a separate product from FODMAP Tracker) contains the official per-food FODMAP testing results, and their certification program is what produces those green "Monash Low FODMAP" logos on packaged foods.
+The Monash app (a separate product from FODMAP Tracker) contains the official per-food FODMAP test results, and Monash certification is what produces those green "Monash Low FODMAP" logos on packaged foods.

 Who the diet helps

 The low-FODMAP diet is designed for people with IBS and related functional gut disorders.
 Johns Hopkins reports it reduces symptoms in up to 86% of people who try it.
-Monash puts the number at around 3 in 4.
-Staudacher and Whelan's 2017 review in Gut looked at the randomized trials and landed in roughly the same range: 50 to 80 percent clinical response.
+Monash puts the figure around 3 in 4.
+Clinical trials generally land in the 50–80% response range.

-It also gets used for some cases of SIBO (small intestinal bacterial overgrowth) and occasionally for symptom control in IBD patients whose inflammation is already quiet.
+It's also used for some cases of SIBO (small intestinal bacterial overgrowth) and occasionally for symptom control in IBD patients whose inflammation is already quiet.

-It's not meant for everyone with a stomach ache.
+It's not meant for every stomach ache.
 If you have unexplained weight loss, blood in stool, nighttime diarrhea, or a family history of colorectal cancer or celiac disease, get those worked up first.
 The low-FODMAP diet treats a specific pattern.
-Before using it, you want to know that pattern is what you actually have.
+Before using it, confirm that pattern is what you have.

 Elimination isn't the whole diet

-- Reintroduction (6 to 8 weeks).
-Test each FODMAP group one at a time to find which ones you actually react to.
+2. Reintroduction (6 to 8 weeks).
+Test each FODMAP group one at a time to find which ones trigger symptoms.

-Most people are reactive to one or two groups, not all five.
-The whole point of the protocol is to find your specific triggers, not to eat a narrow diet forever.
-For more on how that plays out in practice, see our guide to garlic on the low-FODMAP diet.
+Most people end up reactive to one or two groups, not all five.
+The point of the protocol is to identify the specific triggers so the long-term diet only restricts what causes problems.
+See the guide to garlic on the low-FODMAP diet for a practical look at how one trigger plays out in real cooking.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.